Divorce, separation: can a minor child be heard by the judge?

 Yes, a child discernable may be heard in divorce or separation proceedings.
 He is informed of his right by his parents.
 The request for a hearing may be made by the parents or by the minor child.
 He may be heard alone, with a lawyer or a person of his choice.
 The judge hears the child himself or appoints a person to conduct the hearing.

 The child may be heard at the time of separation or divorce of his parents, as that separation has an impact on his living conditions.

 The issue of the hearing concerns the child's residence and the other parent's rights of access, living environment or a decision on parental authority (school orientation...).

 The child may, for example, wish to live with his father, with his mother, to live alternately with his parents, not to be separated from his siblings.

-no matter how old the child is, the child does not decide.
+whatever his age, the child does not decide.
 He gives his opinion.

-The request for hearing may be made to the JAF: titleContent at any time during the divorce or separation proceedings.
+The request for a hearing may be made to the JAF: titleContent at any time during the divorce or separation proceedings.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

 The child must write to the judge himself.

 The judge duty to interview the child unless the child lacks the necessary discernment or the procedure does not concern him or her.